 From Antonia Senior in The Times: ‘Taylor is on reliably good form in this fourth instalment of a series that effortlessly blends history and mystery.’

-Owing to the Coronavirus, the usual events around publication have had to be cancelled.
-But click here for a Waterstones Online signed hardback edition, with bonus material.
+Click here for a Waterstones Online signed hardback edition, with bonus material.

 Click here to find The Last Protector on Amazon.
 The ebook and audio editions can be downloaded there too, and from other online platforms.